LedgerHQ/app-bitcoin/README.md

 # ledger-app-btc
 Bitcoin wallet application for Ledger Nano S and Nano X, up to version 1.6.5.

+This is currently only used in order to support and maintain altcoins cloned from Bitcoin.
+The last stable version of the app as it was used for Bitcoin is kept in the branch [legacy-1.6.6](https://github.com/LedgerHQ/app-bitcoin/tree/legacy-1.6.6) for future reference.

 Versions starting from 2.0.0 are at https://github.com/LedgerHQ/app-bitcoin-new.

 Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch `blue-final-release`.